 When you’re a farmer, you hear a lot about Yield.
 High-yielding varieties, “buy this product to increase your yield,” Yields of organic vs conventional, “we need to feed the world.”

-I’ll start this off by saying that I run a diversified small-scale organic farm that provides my partner Bryan and I with 100% of our household income.
+I’ll start this off by saying that I run a diversified small-scale organic farm that provides Bryan and I with 100% of our household income.
 Yields matter in our ability to do that.

 However not all of our crops yield well every year.
 We ensure our ability to pay all our bills, make our mortgage payments, keep our cash flow-ing during the winter months when we’re not selling anything, and save for a rainy day by growing a diversity of crops.
 So, when some crops don’t yield well, others make up for them.